ssatguru/BabylonJS-CharacterController/README.md

 * strafe right
 * slide down

 It also supports camera "elasticity".
-In other words if a mesh comes between the camera and avatar/player the camera snaps to a position in front of the mesh.
-This way the avatar/player os always in view.
+In other words if a mesh comes between the camera and avatar/player, the camera snaps to a position in front of the mesh.
+This way the avatar/player is always in view.
-It can also enter first person view if the camera comes close to the avatar/player
+It can also enter first person view if the camera comes very close to the avatar/player

 ## Quick start